 In comparison, the value of the national combined industry increased by 3.2% to $304.6 billion in 2017‑18, accounting for 16.7% of national gross domestic product (GDP), with the health care and social assistance sector making up the largest contribution.

-In 2017-18, 52,043 Territorians were employed in government and community services combined industry (increase of 0.4%).
-Of these, 35.8% were employed in public administration and safety, 40.2% in health care and social assistance, and 24.0% in education and training.
+In 2018-19, 51,611 Territorians were employed in government and community services combined industry (decrease of 0.9%).
+Of these, 40.8% were employed in public administration and safety, 37.3% in health care and social assistance, and 21.9% in education and training.

-The government and community services industry continues to be a significant source of employment in the NT, accounting for 37.9% of total employment in 2017-18, slightly below the 10‑year annual average of 36.4%.
-The share of total employment in government and community services has remained relatively stable over the past 10 years, although there was an increase in 2013-14 as a result of an increase in public administration and safety.
-However this proportion has dropped in the last two years, overtaken by employment in the health care and social assistance, partly related to the opening of the new Palmerston Regional Hospital in 2018 (Chart 2).
-Nationally, the combined government and community services industry’s proportion has trended upwards since the early 2000s, however, its share to total employment remains less than the NT share (27.6%).
+The government and community services industry continues to be a significant source of employment in the NT, accounting for 39.0% of total employment in 2018-19, above the 10‑year annual average of 36.8%.
+The share of total employment in government and community services has remained relatively stable over the past 10 years, although there was an increase in 2013-14 as a result of an increase in public administration and safety (Chart 2).
+Nationally, the combined government and community services industry’s proportion has trended upwards since the early 2000s, however, its share to total employment remains less than the NT share (27.9%).

 Government and community services is a major contributor of GSP and employment in the NT.
 The government and community services category comprises public administration and safety, education and training, and health care and social assistance.
 The outputs from these sectors are predominantly supplied and or funded by the public sector, including Commonwealth, NT and local governments.
 This industry also includes output from private providers of education, health, aged care and other community services as well as contributions made by the defence industry, which is discussed further in the Defence webpage.